What Does It Mean to Be a Mentor – Mentorship

 “I’ll appoint one shepherd over them all: my servant David [Jesus Christ of David’s lineage].
 He’ll feed them.
 He’ll be their shepherd.
 And I, God, will be their God.
 My servant David will be their prince.
 I, God, have spoken” (Ezekiel 34:11-24 MSG).

-Whose Responsibility is it to Feed the Sheep?
+Whose Responsibility is it to Mentor and Feed the Sheep?

 Jesus will feed His sheep.
 He has done so with His Word and given us many translations of the Bible today for us to be able to understand with the guidance and counsel of the Holy Spirit that He sent us.
 Jesus told Peter to feed His sheep three times––to teach others with His knowledge and understanding.